-- Stop work and check for the sound and signs of escaping gas in the area - Do not make repairs or backfill until Dominion Energy has inspected the line and repaired any damage.
+- Stop work and check for the sound and signs of escaping gas in the area. - Do not make repairs or backfill until Dominion Energy has inspected the line and repaired any damage.
 Unrepaired damage to a gas line or coating may cause a failure to occur.
 Unrepaired damage to a locating wire will cause difficulty in locating a line.

-For more information about pipeline safety, call 800-323-5517 for a free brochure.
+For more information about pipeline safety, call 800-323-5517 or scan this code to download a free brochure.